Adhamet/100-Days-Of-Code/README.md

 # Attemp 2 Progress

+Progress (Day 2) [Day 11/July/2022]: Finished Week 8 and started 9 CS50X, did some problem-solving.

-Progress (Day 1) [Day 3/July/2022]: Studied more machine-learning.
+Progress (Day 1) [Day 10/July/2022]: Studied more machine-learning.
 In bamboo-geeks course powered by google.
 Did some problem-solving with C++.

 ---------
 ---------